tiprankstipranks

 We face competition from many companies and we may lose sales or experience lower margins on sales as a result of such competition.

-The manufacture and sale of metal and plastic containers and closures is highly competitive.
-We compete with other manufacturers of metal and plastic containers and closures and manufacturers of alternative packaging products, as well as packaged goods companies who manufacture containers and closures for their own use and for sale to others.
+The manufacture and sale of dispensing and specialty closures, metal containers and custom containers is highly competitive.
+We compete with other manufacturers of these products and manufacturers of alternative packaging products, as well as packaged goods companies who manufacture closures and containers for their own use and for sale to others.
 We compete primarily on the basis of price, quality and service.
 To the extent that any of our competitors is able to offer better prices, quality and/or services, we could lose customers and our sales and margins may decline.
-In 2020, approximately 90 percent of our metal container sales and a majority of our closures and plastic container sales were pursuant to multi-year supply arrangements.
+In 2024, approximately 90 percent of our metal container sales and a majority of our dispensing and specialty closures and custom container sales were pursuant to multi-year supply arrangements.
 Although no assurances can be given, we have been successful historically in continuing these multi-year customer supply arrangements.
 Additionally, in general, many of these arrangements provide that during the term the customer may receive competitive proposals for all or up to a portion of the products we furnish to the customer.
 We have the right to retain the business subject to the terms and conditions of the competitive proposal.
 If we match a competitive proposal, it may result in reduced sales prices for the products that are the subject of the proposal.
 If we choose not to match a competitive proposal, we may lose the sales that were the subject of the proposal.
-The loss of any major customer, a significant reduction in the purchasing levels of any major customer or a significant adverse change in the terms of our supply agreement with any major customer could adversely affect our results of operations.
+Moreover, due to our fixed costs, we may be unable to maintain our margins at past levels if we are not able to achieve capacity utilization rates similar to prior periods in our manufacturing facilities.
+The loss of any major customer, a significant reduction in the purchasing levels of any major customer, whether due to competition, inventory destocking, weather related events or any other reason, or a significant adverse change in the terms of our supply agreement with any major customer could adversely affect our results of operations.

 Demand2 | 7.7%